LaviIonas/virus_evo/README.md

 ```
 INITIALIZATION

-Virus:
+Virus :
 % initial structure of the virus and vaccine

-Vir : [ [0,0,0,0,0,0,0,0]x8 , [Lethal Point : index] , [Properties] ]
+Vir : [ [0,0,0,0,0,0,0,0]x8 , [Lethal Point : index] , [Properties] , [Mut_Val] ]
 Vac : [ 0,0,0,0,0,0,0,0 ] (global var.vaccine)

-Lethal Points:
+    Lethal Points :
     % initialize the lethal points of the virus

-Choose x = randInt ( 1 , 3 )
+        Choose x = randint ( 1 , 3 )
-Choose x randInt ( 0 , 7 ) to be index non repeating
+        Choose x randint ( 0 , 7 ) to be index non repeating
         Append indexes to Var : Lethal Point Array

+    Properties :
+    % store virus related information
+        index 0:
             Threatened:
             % indicates whether or not a virus is threatened by vaccine
             Append 0 to Var : Properties Array

+        index 1:
+            Fitness Value:
+            % store and update the fitness of a virus with each generation
+            Append 0 to Var : Properties Array

+        index 2:
+            Virility Value:
+            % store and update the virality of a virus based on mutations
+            Append 0 to Var : Properties Array

+    Mutation Value :
+    % store virus mutation values
+        % stores the value of a mutation so that it can be reversed
+        index 0->(virus length * virus node length)

+        initialize array of 0's size => (virus length * virus node length)

 ```